kinant/ios-nanodegree-MemeMe/README.md

 3. To move textfields: use one finger to drag around screen (In the simulator, click and drag)

 # Noted Issues:
-- If Software Keyboard is not toggled before running the App, it will cause a bug were the entire view slides up.
+- If Software Keyboard is not toggled before running the App, it will cause a bug were the entire view slides up and everything will go black.
 This bug will not occur if keyboard toggles on first use or if testing on a device.
 Have not figured out how to fix this issue.
 Disabling "Connect Hardware Keyboard" allows the keyboard to show up without this bug.